ARTICLES

 Hybrid Species by Hannes Hummel – A Must-See Project

-Much of Hummel's work is importing photographs and natural patterns such as tessellations and fractals into digital software.
-For this project, he trained an A.I. model with his own photos and 3D models, examining the tools' personally generative potential while avoiding adding others' copyrighted works.
+Much of Hummel's work involves importing photographs and natural patterns such as tessellations and fractals into digital software.
+For this project, he trained an A.I. model with his own photos and 3D models, examining the tools' personal generative potential while avoiding adding others' copyrighted works.

 Hybrid species art by Hannes Hummels